 345 MS Jack.
 (1:20:32)

 Downstairs in the service hall that is around the corner from the office, the one they had walked down on Closing Day on their way to the boiler, Jack stalks about sweeping objects off shelves--coffee decanters and other items.
 On closing day, cases of 7-Up had been stacked to the right side as they entered from the service hall behind the office.
-Now we have an oppositional view and the 7-Up has been moved so that is instead on this side of the hall instead of the other.
+Now we have an oppositional view and the 7-Up has been moved so that is instead forward in the hall rather than to the rear.

 To the rear we see double staff doors.
 I've never been able to figure out what is going on with the glass of the left door.
 Duct tape?
 What?